AbsaOSS/login-service/README.md

 ```
 ## Health check endpoint
 Springboot Actuator is enabled for this project.
 This provides the user with an endpoint (readable via HTTP or JMX)
-that describes the overall status of the login-gateway as well as its parts.
+that describes the overall status of the login-service as well as its parts.
 ### Accessing health endpoint via http
 Health Endpoint can be accessed via http using the following URL: `http://localhost:port/actuator/health`
 Accessing the above should give you the following Json message if all is functional and healthy: